na-na-hi/renget/archive/sfbf5.md

 =============================================

-\>"Hunter, i feel the need to remind you that i only entertain [these adornments](https://s1.desu-usergeneratedcontent.xyz/trash/image/1601/52/1601527263582.png) because they signify that i am mated to you"
+%darkgreen%\>"Hunter, i feel the need to remind you that i only entertain%% [these adornments](https://s1.desu-usergeneratedcontent.xyz/trash/image/1601/52/1601527263582.png) %darkgreen%because they signify that i am mated to you"
 \>"but you like the pink bow right?"
 \>"that is irrelevant"
 \>"c'mon velk, you can hide behind that ice mantle all you want but i can see right through you"